robirr/HA-Mealie-Barcode-Scanner/README.md

 quantity: ""
 ```

-If not match was found, the response data structure will be much simpler:
+If no match was found, the response data structure will be much simpler:

 ```
 result: unknown
 barcode: 5000147030156
 ```

 These returned data structures can be used in HA templates.
 For example, we can use ```{% if product.result == "success" %}true{% endif %}``` to check whether or not a match was found.
 Assuming a match was found, we could use ```{{ product.title }}``` to get the name of the product.

+> [!TIP]
-You can use any other returned value in the same way, changing "title" to the name of the field in the returned data structure.
+> You can use any other returned value in a similar way, changing "title" in ```{{ product.title }}``` to the name of the field in the returned data structure. (e.g. ```{{ product.brand }}```)

 #### Passing the product back to the ESPHome device
 There are several ways to pass data from Home Assistant to an ESPHome device.
 The example ESPHome YAML configuration includes one such method, an action which the device registers with HA.

-This action is called "esphome.barcode_scanner_product_identified" and can be used like any other action in an automation.
+This action is called "ESPHome 'esphome.barcode_scanner_product_identified'" and can be used like any other action in an automation.
 It accepts a product in the data field.
 As above, using templates in the "data" field causes us to have to use YAML.

 The below example YAML shows how to pass the returned product name if one is found.
 If one isn't then "Unknown" is passed instead.